-The diocese of Fada N’Gourma released a report about the increase of robberies, kidnappings and murder in the eastern part of Burkina Faso, where the diocese is located.
+The diocese of Fada N’Gourma released a report about the increase in robberies, kidnappings, and murders in the eastern part of Burkina Faso, where the diocese is located.
 Five of the 16 churches in the diocese have been attacked by Islamic extremists, leading to the closure of those churches.
-Seven other churches face ministry hindrances from destruction of telephone communications and the control of land routes by extremists.
+Seven other churches face ministry hindrances from the destruction of telephone communications and the control of land routes by extremists.

-Within the Fada N’Gourma region, it has been reported that some Catholic church services are often monitored by the extremists, who make sure that men and women do not sit together in the services.
+Within the Fada N’Gourma region, it has been reported that some Catholic church services are often monitored by the extremists, who ensure that men and women do not sit together in the services.

-Please pray for the Fada N’Gourma diocese in Burkina Faso and for peace in the region.
+Please pray for the Fada N’Gourma diocese in Burkina Faso and peace in the region.